 As stated in previous reports submitted to the FKNMS, the Federal Admiralty Courts as well as popular books, articles and documentaries.
 The Atocha and Margarita site are represented by highly scattered and dispersed ships wreckage.
 While much material was recovered in around what was referred to as "primary cultural deposits" (PCD's) or Main Pile areas neither of these areas taken in and of itself is representative of the variety and richness of the collection of materials found throughout the years on the dispersed tracks of wreckage.
 It goes without saying that there has been enormous loss of material through the years.
-This is both a natural occurrence due to the initial wrecking process, the extremes of the depositional environment over the course of centuries (biological, chemical and electrochemical processes) as well as anthropogenic causes, (salvage on the Margarita wreckage contemporaneously or shortly after their loss).
+This is both a natural occurrence due to the initial wrecking process, the extremes of the depositional environment over the course of centuries (in-situ deterioration, biological, chemical and electrochemical processes) as well as anthropogenic causes, (salvage on the Margarita wreckage contemporaneously or shortly after their loss).
 While site integrity is poor for either site, and modern intrusions often occur, both sites and recoveries therefrom represent homogenous collections of Spanish Colonial artifacts that are representative of social structure, cultural norms and technology of the time period.
+These privately funded sites are unique and unmatched in their scope by any other project of this type and era.